 - Review health and safety guidance.

-Units should review and stay up-to-date on the university’s safety and health guidance to ensure understanding of, and compliance with, requirements such as physical distancing, masks/face coverings, etc.
+Units should review and stay up-to-date on the university’s safety and health guidance to ensure understanding of, and compliance with all requirements.

 Units should continue their planning process with the following actions in May to ensure communication to employees can occur timely, but some steps of the process may occur over the summer, depending on the operational needs of the unit.